tpetricek/techdims/content/dimensions/complexity.md

 [Conceptual structure](-> #*=.;right=dimensions/conceptual-structure,index) In many cases, the factoring of complexity follows the conceptual structure of the programming system.

-[Flattening and factoring](-> #*=.;right=dimensions/conceptual-structure,flattening-factoring) One typically automates the thing at the lowest level in one's factoring (by making the lowest level a thing that exists outside of the program---in a system or a library)
+[Flattening and factoring](-> #*=.;right=dimensions/conceptual-structure,flattening-factoring) One typically automates the thing at the lowest level in one's factoring (by making the lowest level a thing that exists outside of the program—in a system or a library)

 ----------------------------------------------------------------------------------------------------
 - id:notations